Diuris sulphurea: Description

 Diuris sulphurea is a tuberous, perennial herb with up to three linear to lance-shaped leaves 200-500 mm long and 3-4 mm wide.
 Up to seven flowers 20-30 mm wide are borne on a flowering stem 200-500 mm tall.
 The flowers are bright yellow with a few prominent dark brown markings.
 The dorsal sepal is egg-shaped, erect or leaning forward, 15-20 mm long and 9-13 mm wide.
 The lateral sepals are green or green and brown, linear, 16-25 mm long, 1-3 mm wide, turned downwards and usually parallel to each other.
 The petals are erect or turned backwards with an egg-shaped blade 12-18 mm long and 7-11 mm wide on a dark brown stalk 5-8 mm long.
 The labellum is 10-15 mm long and has three lobes.
 The centre lobe is spade-shaped, 8-13 mm long, 7-10 mm wide and the side lobes are egg-shaped with the narrower end towards the base, 4-6 mm long and 2.5-4 mm wide.
-There is a ridge-shaped callus in the mid-line of the base of the labellum and extending about half way along.
+There is a ridge-shaped callus in the mid-line of the base of the labellum and extending about halfway along.
 Flowering occurs from August to December.